ec209/re-team-manual/source/documentation/notify.md

 On successful sign in, a browser window will open on the Notify service CloudWatch landing page.

 ## Checking Logs

+Notify uses [Kibana](https://www.elastic.co/products/kibana) for collecting application logs and CloudWatch for logs related to its AWS infrastructure.

+System logs for infrastructure in PaaS can be accessed by creating a support ticket with the PaaS team.

+### Kibana

+Follow the RE Team Manual's ["Getting started with Logit"](https://reliability-engineering.cloudapps.digital/logging.html#content) instructions to access Kibana logs.

+### CloudWatch

+Follow the accessing [CloudWatch dashboards](#cloudwatch-dashboards) instructions.

 ## Testing SMS and Email